zachariahcox/zachariahcox/docs/humans/project-migration.md

-# Migrating a project to a new team
+# Migrating charter to a new team

 Every situation will be somewhat different, but this is a good starting point for a plan.
-Recording these presentations is helpful and recommended.

-1. Designate an individual from each of the "exporting" and "receiving" teams to lead the effort (Designated Responsible Individual)
+1. Designate an individual from each of the "exporting" and "receiving" teams to lead the effort (the "Designated Responsible Individual")
 2. Define goal dates for the following on-call transfer plan:
    * Phase 1: Receiving team begins "secondary" on-call rotation.
 Exporting team is still primary.
    * Phase 2: Receiving team takes over primary on-call, Exporting team becomes secondary.